jain11v/Rudderstack-assignment/README.md

    starts again it will again pick up the event and will again process it.

 ## Further Work
-1. In this assignment we are assuming that each event will be broadcasted to every detination we have.
-But in real case senerios this might not be the case.
-Each HTTP request can have set of detinations which it should be delivered to.
-There are these two ways of handling this:
+1. In this assignment, we currently operate under the assumption that every event will be disseminated to all available destinations.
+However, in practical scenarios, this may not always hold true.
+Each HTTP request may specify a specific set of destinations to which it should be directed.
+There are two potential approaches to address this issue:
-- The information regarding destinations can be taken as part of HTTP request and then using that controller can handle the event delivery.
+- Incorporate destination information as part of the HTTP request itself, allowing a dedicated controller to manage event delivery based on this information.
-- A different controller service can be made which manages the delivery to detination by looking at the source of event.
+- Develop a separate controller service responsible for routing events to their respective destinations by analyzing the event's source.